 On the formerly main approach to the town, lies a scenic gorge that for centuries has been known as the Chogan (Polo) Gorge.
 It is called so in memory of the polo contests allegedly held here during the Sasanid period.
 Although this sport of Iranian origin is today unfortunately neglected, it was one of the favorite pastimes of the Iranian elite from ancient times until at least the 17th century.
 The gorge is crossed by the fast-flowing Shapur River, which brings water from numerous mountain springs, among them the famous Sasan Spring.
-The road whose entrance was initially on the highway leading into the town, but which today is inside Bishapur, goes along the feet of the mountains looming on either side of the pass Aside from its natural splendors this is the most outstanding attribute consists of the bas-reliefs engraved on the rocky slopes.
+The road whose entrance was initially on the highway leading into the town, but which today is inside Bishapur, goes along the feet of the mountains looming on either side of the pass Aside from its natural splendors this is the most outstanding attribute consisting of the bas-reliefs engraved on the rocky slopes.
 These bas-reliefs, which commemorate the military operations of the Sasanid emperors, primarily those of Shapur I, were incised to prepare the visitors for the magnificence of the town and to acquaint them with the achievements of its founder.
 They are sculptural victory celebrations, fashioned much in the same spirit as Roman triumphal arches.

 All of the bas-reliefs have been badly damaged, but in this instance more by the forces of nature rather than by hostile hands, as in the case of Naqsh-e Rostam or Naqsh-e Rajab.
 Even so, they preserve their importance as some of the most significant remains of Sasanid art and exhibit the distinctive features of Sasanid rock carvings - the frontality of human and animal figures; the painstaking depiction of details of dress, ornament, and ethnic characteristics; and the rendering of